VPN Unlimited review: A useful app with minimal options

 That's about it for features.
 The rest of the app's menu options are for renewing your subscription, getting add-on purchases such as a DNS firewall, a password manager, and Smart DNS, and managing your account.
 The settings section is also pretty light in the Windows 10 app, with the option to use the light or dark mode, and an option to run the app on startup.
 There's no internet kill switch in the Windows 10 version, but if you need that, it's in the traditional desktop app.

-VPN Unlimited is priced at $60 a year for five devices, $140 for a lifetime subscription (at this writing), or $10 per month on a month-to-month plan.
-KeepSolid also offers the aforementioned extras (Passwarden, DNS Firewall, and SmartDNS) for an extra $1.66 per month.
+VPN Unlimited is priced at US$60 / AU$80 a year for five devices, US$140/ AU$199 for a lifetime subscription (at this writing), or US$10 / AU$12 per month on a month-to-month plan.
+KeepSolid also offers the aforementioned extras (Passwarden, DNS Firewall, and SmartDNS) for an extra US$1.66 per month.

 Performance